-ATHENS is said by PLATO142 to be a very great city; and it was surely the greatest of all the GREEK143 cities, except SYRACUSE, which was nearly about the same size in THU-CYDIDES'S144 time, and afterwards encreased beyond it.
-For CICERO145 mentions it as the greatest of all the GREEK cities in his time; not comprehending, I suppose, either ANTIOCH or ALEXANDRIA under that denomination.
-ATHENÆUS146 savs. that, by the enumeration of DEMETRIUS PHALEREUS, there were in ATHENS 21,000 citizens, 10,000 strangers, and 400,000 slaves.
-This number is much insisted on by those whose opinion I call in question, and is esteemed a fundamental fact to their purpose: But, in my opinion, there is no point of criticism more certain, than that ATHENÆUS and CTESICLES, whom he quotes, are here mistaken, and that the number of slaves is, at least, augmented by a whole cypher, and ought not to be regarded as more than 40,000.
+size in Thucydides's time, and afterwards increased beyond it.
+For Cicero mentions it as the greatest of all the Greek cities in his time, not comprehending, I suppose, either Antioch or Alexandria under that denomination.
+Athenæus says, that, by the enumeration of Demetrius Phalereus, there were in Athens 21,000 citizens, 10,000 strangers, and 400,000 slaves.
+This number is much insisted on by those whose opinion I call in question, and is esteemed a fundamental fact to their purpose: But, in my opinion, there is no point of criticism more certain than that Athenæus and Ctesicles, whom he quotes, are here mistaken, and that the number of slaves is at least augmented by a whole cypher, and ought not to be regarded as more than 40,000.

-First, When the number of citizens is said to be 21,000 by ATHENÆUS,147 men of full age are only understood.
-For, (1.)
-HERODOTUS says,148 that ARISTAGORAS, ambassador from the IONIANS, found it harder to deceive one SPARTAN than 30,000 ATHENIANS; meaning, in a loose way, the whole state, sup-
+First, When the number of citizens are said to be 21,000 by Athenæus, men of full age are only understood.
+For, 1.
+Herodotus says, that Aristogoras, ambassador from the Ionians, found it harder to deceive one Spartan than 30,000 Athenians; meaning, in a loose way, the whole state, supposed to be met in one popular assembly, excluding the women and children.
+2. Thucydides says, that, making allowance for all the absentees in the fleet, army, garrisons, and for people employed in their private affairs, the Athenian assembly never rose to five thousand.
+3. The forces enumerated by the same historian being g Lib. vi.
+See also Plutarch in vita Niciæ.